 - Pupils are invited to various events throughout the year eg -visit to Plumpton College, visit to Brighton University, Medical Mavericks workshop.

 - Pupils are encouraged to apply for Subjects Captains to support departments across the school, teaching leadership and responsibility.

-- Pupils take part in various workshops throughout the year – Brighton University Mentoring, Homework club, Humanutopia workshop.
+- Pupils take part in various workshops throughout the year – Brighton University Mentoring, Homework club, Humanutopia workshop and Big Futures Show.

 - Pupils are invited to talks with various speakers about their jobs and businesses.